 RELEVANCE AND ADEQUACY OF CONTENT 5 Very Good: Answer completely relevant and adequate to the taskset.
 No unnecessary repetition or unnecessaryinformation.
 4 Good For the most part, answer relevant and adequateto the task set.
-A limited 2004 amount of repetition.
+A limited amount of repetition.
 Unnecessary information.
-Adequate Adequate For the most part, answer relevant and adequateto the task set.
-Some D repetition or unnecessary information.
+3 Adequate For the most part, answer relevant and adequateto the task set.
+Some repetition or unnecessary information.
 2 Poor Answer just about relevant to the task but with a large amount of repetition and unnecessary information.
 1 Inadequate Answer bears little relation totask.
 Pointless repetition and major gaps in answer to topic.
 0 No relation to task set.
 Totally inadequate answer.
-LEXICAL RANGE 5 Very Good: Uses a wide range of vocabulary andregister completely appropriate to thetask.
+LEXICAL RANGE 5 Very Good: Uses a wide range of vocabulary andregister completely appropriate to Ū , thetask.
 4 Good Uses a good range Of vocabulary and register, appropriate to the task.
-Minor in adequacies in vocabulary and minor inappropriate use of lexis.
+Minor 0000 in adequacies in vocabulary and minor inappropriate use of lexis.
 3 Adequate Reasonable range of vocabulary use.
-Several examples ofinadequacies in vocabularyand use of lexis.
+Several examples of inadequacies in J Adequate vocabularyand use of lexis.
 2 Poor Only basic range of vocabulary used.
-Frequent examples of inadequacies in vocabulary and use of lexis.
-1 Inadequate Very poor range of vocabulary used.
-Lexis inadequate even forthe most basic • part of communication.
-0 Complete lack of attempt to use appropriate lexis and vocabulary.
+Frequent examples of inadequacies in L 1001 1 Inadequate vocabulary and use of lexis.
+Very poor range of vocabulary used.
+Lexis inadequate even for the most basic 1 inducquate 0 part of communication.
 GRAMMAR Complete lack of attempt to use appropriate lexis and vocabulary.
-5 Very Good: Vary few language errors target grammatical structures 4 Good Very few language errors target grammatical structures.
-4 3 000 Some inaccuracies in target grammatical structures but not affecting 2 Adequate communication.
-3 Auequate Some inaccuracies in target grammatical structures which occasionally 2 Poor interfere with the meaning of the communication being conveyed.
-2 POOI More frequent language errors in target grammatical structures which 1 interfere with the meaning of the communication being conveyed.
-Inadequate Many basic language errors in target grammatical structures, causing a great deal of difficulty in understanding the meaning of the communication being conveyed.
+5 Very Good: 4 Very few language errors target grammatical structures.
+4 Good Some inaccuracies in target grammatical structures but not affecting 2 Adamusta communication.
+3 Adequate Some inaccuracies in target grammatical structures which occasionally 2 Deer interfere with the meaning of the communication being conveyed.
+2 Poor More frequent language errors in target grammatical structures which interfere with the meaning of the communication being conveyed.
+1 Inadequate Many basic language errors in target grammatical structures, causing a great deal of difficulty in understanding the meaning of the 0 communication being conveyed.
 0 Almost all target grammatical structures inaccurate.
 ORGANISATION 5 Very Good: Well developed, coherent and clear passage with very good use of linking devices.
 4 Good For the most part, well-developed, coherent and clear passage with good use of linking devices.
-3 Adequate Generally coherent, adequately developed and fairly clear passage with reasonable attempt to use linking devices mostly appropriately.
+3 Adequate Generally coherent, adequately developed and fairly clear passage with - reasonable attempt to use linking devices mostly appropriately.
 2 Poor Fairly coherent passage with only some attempt to develop ideas and use linking devices, often inappropriately.
 1 Inadequate Poor development of ideas, often incoherent.
-Uses only simple sentences, 1 .
-II.
-III.
-In the second of th 1 with sentences poorly linked.
-0 with sentences poorly linked.
-Little or no development of ideas.
+Uses only simple sentences, with sentences poorly linked.
+0 Little or no development of ideas.
 Incoherent.
-No attempt to use linking
+No attempt to use linking devices.